hamkasu/mp-dashboard/replit.md

 ## Recent Changes

 **November 8, 2025**:
+- ✅ Built complete Hansard scraper utility (`server/hansard-scraper.ts`) to download and extract PDFs from parlimen.gov.my
+- ✅ Implemented automatic pagination to fetch all Parliament 15 records across multiple pages
+- ✅ Created scraping command (`server/scrape-hansard.ts`) to batch download all Hansard PDFs and store full text in database
-- ✅ Created Hansard Records browsing page at `/hansard`
+- ✅ Built Hansard browsing page at `/hansard` with server-side search by keyword, date range, and session number
-- ✅ Added search functionality for sessions, topics, speakers, and content
+- ✅ Added backend search API (`/api/hansard-records/search`) with multi-criteria filtering
-- ✅ Implemented session number filtering
-- ✅ Added collapsible sections for speakers, vote records, and transcripts
 - ✅ Integrated Hansard navigation tab in header
 - ✅ Migrated to PostgreSQL database with Neon
 - ✅ Successfully seeded database with 222 MPs and related data